Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: METHODOLOGY

+and is equivalent to $\sim 10^{-6}$ s) can briefly drive tamper interfacial temperatures higher, possibly to above the initial temperature, though this temperature excursion remains below that which would occur in the absence of the medium.
+Thus, addition of even a thin medium layer can reduce heating of the tamper and potentially improve its stability.

-\subsubsection{Material Variance: Sample}
+\subsubsection{Material variance: Sample}

-The samples generally show the strongest heating in the targets, as these are typically higher Z materials, which scale strongly with absorption of each.
-The insulators modelled have reduced thermal conductivities, compared to the metals, which slow their thermal evolution during the experiments, effectively maintaining the sample temperature even after 200 ns.
-GGG has an initial thermal response similar to Fe.
-Water has an initially very low absorption of heat, and rather than lose heat to the surroundings heat conducts into the sample from the hotter medium layers.
-At this x-ray energy (25 keV) the sample does not strongly perturb the beam intensity and only weakly influences the downstream temperature distribution in the sample; more pronounced asymmetries in temperature in the sample area occur for higher Z materials (Fig. \ref{fig:ResultSample}), as well as lower energies (see Fig. \ref{fig:ResultEnergy}).
+The samples were generally selected (Fig. \ref{fig:ResultSample}) to exhibit the strongest heating of all target components, and are hence higher-Z materials, with the exception of water which has exceptionally weak heating, below all the other target components.
+Electrically insulating samples H$_2$O and the heavy oxide Gd$_{3}$Ga$_{5}$O$_{12}$ (which heats similar to Fe) have reduced thermal conductivities compared to the metals Fe, Mo, and Pb (Table \ref{tab:physicalproperties}), which slow their thermal evolution during the experiments, effectively maintaining the sample temperature even while metals cool off (Fig. \ref{fig:ResultSample}).
+Heat waves incident on the tamper, at around $10^{-6}$ s, cause large jumps in tamper surface temperature to well in excess of its initial temperature for hotter samples (Fig. \ref{fig:ResultSample}B).
+For water, heat conducts into the sample from the hotter medium layers, leading to a late increase in temperature for this sample.
+At this x-ray energy (25 keV) the absorbance of each material is small such that the downstream temperatures are only weakly affected by the different samples (right side of Fig. \ref{fig:ResultSample}A).
+Initial asymmetries in temperature in the sample area are more pronounced for the higher Z samples (Fig. \ref{fig:ResultSample}A).

-\subsubsection{Material Variance: Tamper}
+\subsubsection{Material variance: Tamper}

-Tampers show generally comparable x-ray transparency, with the exception of alumina which has somewhat reduced transmission and hence lower sample temperature.
-There is significant variance in the temperature evolution of the tamper, but sample conditions do not evolve significantly differently for the different tampers, at least for shorter timescales; significant differences in sample temperature evolution are observed only on long ($> 1 \mu$s) timescales.
-For the comparably low thermal conductivity plastic (Kapton), an accumulation of heat at the tamper interface is observed, though with limited effect on sample temperature evolution compared to high thermal conductivity scenarios.
+The tampers chosen for modeling (Fig. \ref{fig:ResultTamper}) generally show comparable x-ray transparency, with the exception of Al$_2$O$_3$ which has somewhat reduced transmission and hence results in lower sample temperature and higher tamper body temperatures.
+There is significant variance in the temperature and its evolution in the tamper bodies (Fig. \ref{fig:ResultTamper}C inset), but on shorter timescales sample conditions do not evolve differently for the different tampers (Fig. \ref{fig:ResultTamper}A-B).
+Significant differences in sample temperature evolution are observed only on long ($>10^{-6}$ s) timescales (Fig. \ref{fig:ResultTamper}B).
+For the comparably low thermal conductivity plastic (Kapton) tamper, an accumulation of heat at the tamper interface is observed (Fig. \ref{fig:ResultTamper}A), which could promote tamper damage.

-\subsubsection{Material Variance: Medium}
+\subsubsection{Material variance: Medium}